geranim0/dolphin-memory-analyzer/README.md

 - <projectName>/build/Release
 - <projectName>/build/Debug

-2. And also search and replace all occurrences of `gtest_conan_cmake_template` with the real project name.
+2. And also search and replace all occurrences of `dolphin-memory-analyzer` with the real project name.